The Channel Islands by bike: Jersey, Guernsey and Sark

 - Sandy beaches and bays

-- Timeless lordly island: Sark
+- Timeless seigniorial island: Sark

 Note: the organization of this trip is subject to the schedules and availability of boat crossings.
 The 3 islands are part of the United Kingdom and are therefore on Greenwich Mean Time (a difference of minus one hour).
 This also means that you need a valid passport to go there and have your ETA (Electronic Travel Authorization).